SuperOfficeDocs/superoffice-docs/docs/en/service/install/manual-steps.md

 ## Continue with priming the database for Service

-ejTermSetup.exe is only run for NEW installations
+ejTermSetup.exe is only run for NEW installations.

-Now run ejTermSetup found in the Bin folder, when asked for Hostname give the path including the application, `socrm.myorganization.com/service` which will correctly set the value for database table registry where `reg_id = 109` to /service/
+Now run ejTermSetup found in the Bin folder, when asked for Hostname give the path including the application, `socrm.myorganization.com/service` which will correctly set the value for database table registry where `reg_id = 109` to /service/.

 ![x -screenshot][img9]

 When ejtermsetup later asks for **The full HTTP Path to your server (for URLs)**, then just use the hostname without sub-application, like `http://socrm.myorganization.com`.
 It will in most cases default to the correct URL.

 When asked for the **NetServer URL** you give the URL for NetServer created on the same domain.

+> [!NOTE]
-Note: Service does not support HTTPS connection to NetServer, so only HTTP is allowed.
+> Service does not support HTTPS connection to NetServer, so only HTTP is allowed.

 From SuperOffice 8.1, all authentication for all clients will be done by the web client, and after successfully authenticating a session key is stored in a browser cookie.
 This is why Sales and Service must be installed on the same domain.